kubernetes/website/v1.1/docs/design/security_context.md

 ---
 title: "Security Contexts"
 ---

-# Security Contexts

 ## Abstract

-A security context is a set of constraints that are applied to a container in order to achieve the following goals (from [security design](security.html)):
+A security context is a set of constraints that are applied to a container in order to achieve the following goals (from [security design](security)):

 1. Ensure a clear isolation between container and the underlying host it runs on
 2. Limit the ability of the container to negatively impact the infrastructure or other containers